zhuoqiw/ros-pylon/README.md

 # ros-pylon

-In order to use containerized pylon, this specific image is to be utilized as two roles: for host and client.
+In order to use containerized pylon, this specific image is to be utilized as two roles: for host and container.

 ## For host